-What’s Inside: A walking tour of charming Old Town Riga including all the best things to see and do.
+This walking tour of charming Old Town Riga includes all the best things to see and do.

-After wrapping up the Russian portion of this 30-day summer adventure from Moscow to the Med, it was time to move on to our next destination: Riga, Latvia.
+Today, this 30-day summer adventure around Europe, continues on to our next destination: Riga, Latvia.

-The Latvian capital has been on my travel wish list since falling in love with nearby Tallinn, Estonia years ago on a 30-day trip around Europe.
-Rumor had it Riga was even better.
+The Latvian capital has been on my Travel Bucket List since falling in love with nearby Tallinn, Estonia years ago on a 30-day trip around Europe and Scandinavia.

 Read More: Taken with Tallinn